Advice for new grads who are currently or recently emerging from their Physiotherapy degrees is everywhere.

 Take home message

-Don’t waste your years of hard study at uni on a short, boring career!
+Don’t waste four years of hard study at uni on a short, boring career!

 Follow the single most important piece of advice for new grads – start with a nurturing, supportive job and you’ll have a brilliantly successful career.